What to Expect in Worship

 Everyone is Welcome

 Child care for infants and preschoolers (ages 6 and under) is available from 10:00 to 12:00.
-If you are bringing children on a first-time visit to the Fellowship, we recommend that you arrive early to meet the teacher and/or child care provider.
+If you are bringing children on a first-time visit to the Fellowship and would like your child to join other children in Sunday school, you may wish to arrive a bit early to meet the teacher and/or child care provider.
+You are also welcome to keep your child with you in service until they are comfortable trying out something new.

 Dress code is individual, and usually casual; please come in whatever makes you comfortable.
 We welcome all persons, regardless of race, ethnicity, or national origin; gender or gender identification; affectional preference or sexual orientation; age; physical or mental challenge; or social, economic, or marital status.